chocolatey/docs/input/en-us/features/virus-check.md

 ![Pro install in action](/assets/images/gifs/chocopro_install_stopped.gif)

-> :memo: **NOTE**: To see all feature videos for Chocolatey for Business, please visit https://chocolatey.org/resources/features#c4b.
+> :memo: **NOTE** To see all feature videos for Chocolatey for Business, please visit https://chocolatey.org/resources/features#c4b.

 ## Options And Switches